pni-libraries/python-pninexus/_sources/nexus_xml.rst.txt

     <attribute name="transformation_type" type="string">rotation</attribute>

-From the above examples it is clear that :py:mod:`python-pni` does not follow the standard NXDL convention for denoting data within a field or attribute tag.
+From the above examples it is clear that :py:mod:`python-pninexus` does not follow the standard NXDL convention for denoting data within a field or attribute tag.
 The reason for this is to make the resulting XML more readable.
 However, this comes at a price that strings are handled different from numeric